Worldwide vaccination against Covid-19 overcomes gender inequalities

 Furthermore, inequality is heavily impacting poorer countries: only 1.1% of people in low-income countries have received at least one dose to date, according to Our World in Data.

 A World Bank study released this month reported that this year “growth in advanced economies is expected to reach 5.4% per cent—the highest rate in nearly 50 years—powered by rapid vaccination and unprecedented fiscal and monetary-policy support since the beginning of the pandemic”.
-However, Covid-19 is causing massive harm to the peoples that can least afford comprehensive public policies.
+However, Covid-19 is causing massive harm to the people that can least afford comprehensive public policies.

 “Maternal and child mortality are on the upswing in IDA countries because of reduced access to health services and food”, alerts the World Bank.
 The organisation has elected 74 countries to borrow from the International Development Association (IDA) – in half of those countries, people live on less than $1.90 a day.

 “This will be a critical period for extinguishing COVID-19 and for putting the poorest economies on the right track to overcome deep challenges of development confronting them in the long term”, the study states.
-It prescribes speeding up the delivery of vaccines as the first step for overcoming these challenges.
+It prescribes speeding up the delivery of vaccines as the first step toward overcoming these challenges.

 Dr Barbosa estimates that people from low-income countries are very receptive to vaccines since they experienced life without them until recently or continue to do so.
 “People want access to the best they can get, and they know when they are not getting it”, she says.

 Regardless of countries’ economic development level, “we must remember that economic crises lead to greater precarisation of work across genders”, says Dr Barbosa.
-The so-called informal jobs tend to concentrate on the care and services industry and are still predominantly taken by women.
+The so-called informal jobs tend to concentrate in the care and services industry and are still predominantly taken by women.
 Those are also low-income and highly exposed to the virus jobs that “could not stop”, she reminds us.
 These workers tend to live in smaller houses, often with more people, rely on public transportation, and are more likely to not be believed when they ask for help.
-Race is another social issue of impact on them.
+The race is another social issue of impact on them.

 The researcher also emphasises the work of caring assigned to women as essential but unpaid or poorly paid.
-“For example, women in rural areas and smaller cities that support male migrants will be, initially, less exposed to the virus, but will very likely be the last in line to receive the vaccine, unless the country has a good outreach to these areas”, says Dr. Barbosa.
+“For example, women in rural areas and smaller cities that support male migrants will be, initially, less exposed to the virus, but will very likely be the last in line to receive the vaccine, unless the country has a good outreach to these areas”, says Dr Barbosa.

 Migrants are especially vulnerable since they have precarious jobs, and it is not restricted to richer countries.
 From Dr Barbosa’s point of view, “health care systems should openly take care of those that might be considered illegal”.